 The SARB is composed of school representatives who meet regularly to combine their expertise and maximize their resources in an effort to develop interventions to persistent school attendance concerns.
-Students are referred to the SARB when attendance problems have not been resolved.

 The SARB aims to work cooperatively with students and families to alleviate the factors that interfere with regular school attendance.
 However, if students and/or parents decline to work with the SARB and the student continues to be absent or tardy from school, the SARB will take the necessary steps to ensure enforcement of compulsory attendance laws.
-Additional information please contact the school's office.
+For additional information please contact the school office.

-SARB Tiers: Tier I = 5 days absent - 10 Tardies Tier II = 8 days absent - 15 Tardies Tier III = 12 days absent - 20 Tardies Tier IV = referral to SARB Committee
+SARB Tiers: Tier I = 5 days absent - 10 Tardies Tier II = 8 days absent - 15 Tardies Tier III = 12 days absent - 20 Tardies Tier IV = referral to external agency.